vtex-apps/search-result/README.md

 # VTEX Search Result

 ## Description
-The VTEX Search Result app handles the result of a search and this app is used by the Dreamstore product.
+The VTEX Search Result app is a store component that handles the result of a search, and this app is used by store theme.

 :loudspeaker: **Disclaimer:** Don't fork this project; use, contribute, or open issue with your feature request.